 I heard that you can get cancer from the radiation involved in undergoing laser hair removal.
 Is this true or just a myth?"

 Some researchers have observed changes in atypical moles (dysplastic nevi) after laser hair removal.
-Therefore, they suggest caution in the use of cosmetic laser therapy for people with a personal or family history of skin cancer or atypical moles, until further research determines whether these changes may be malignant or not.
+Therefore, they suggest caution in the use of cosmetic laser therapy for people with a personal or family history of skin cancer or atypical moles.
+However, for most, laser hair removal is safe.

 Remember, it is important to research all beauty treatments, such as nail art, before proceeding.

 Our iHeard articles are evidence-based and we use an array of language to bring meaning to each topic.
 For example, in this article we use the word 'safe', this is not seen as a scientific word and therefore warrants some explanation.
 Discover what we mean by the word 'safe'.

 Thank you for joining the mission against misinformation